sujalharkut/IITK-EE/README.md

 # IITK-EE

 ### Hi Visitor !!
 My name is <i><b>Harsh Kumar</b></i>.
 I am a Y19 undergraduate student at IIT Kanpur.
-I have tried my best to compile any and all resources and study material related to batti (IITK lingo for Electrical Engg. branch) DCs and DEs at IITK that I could get.
+I have tried my best to compile all my resources and study material related to batti DCs and DEs at IIT Kanpur.

 Note:- At the moment, I am still building this repo, so some of this might sound weird but it is meant for the time when the repo has a tonne of useful materials

-- Mine was one of the those batches who were unlucky enough to have experienced the trauma of 2* consecutive online semesters.
+- Mine was one of the those batches who were unlucky enough to have experienced the trauma of 3* consecutive online semesters.
 - Yet, the only positive aspect of that period was that, all resources were given to us as a soft copy, which made it easy to organise them at places like here.
 - As I progress through my semesters, I would be putting all my study materials here.
 <!-- - And, I will also try to fetch materials for other EE courses from my friends who would be taking them. -->
 - And to make it a bit different from all other resource compilation, I would be putting up some advices, feedbacks and my experiences in those courses.
 <!-- - I will also try to make such compilation for the courses that my friends would be taking too. -->
+- All materials are present on my google drive and I have embedded the links to all respective folders in the README files.
+Just click on the course folder, and scroll down the README file that is displayed to find a small table containing all the links.

 Here's what I have -